Health Information Technology

 Health information professionals are a vital resource in reviewing and reporting data collected during a patient encounter.
 Patient data must be complete, accurate, timely, and secure for patient care, healthcare reporting and reimbursement.

-The Health Information Technician program at St. Philip’s College offers an Associate of Applied Science in Health Information Management.
+The Health Information Technician program at St. Philip’s College offers an Associate of Applied Science degree in Health Information Technology.

 What can I do with this course of study?